immunefi-team/Bounty_Boosts/Puffer Finance/29017 - [SC - Insight] Timelock is not capable of performing payable t....md

 # Timelock is not capable of performing payable transactions like swapAndDeposit

-Submitted on Mon Mar 04 2024 13:46:44 GMT-0400 (Atlantic Standard Time) by @oxumarkhatab for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 4th 2024 at 19:46:44 UTC by @oxumarkhatab for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29017